Biden on edge of 270 as Trump claims victory in Pennsylvania, other states before race calls

 He added: "I want to assure Georgia voters that every legal vote was cast and accurately counted.”

-The situation is similar in North Carolina, with Trump holding a small lead of about 1.4% and 94% of votes reported.
+The situation is similar in North Carolina.
+Trump is holding a small lead of about 1.4% with 94% of votes reported.
 Trump's lead equates to just over 75,000 votes.

 TRUMP CAMPAIGN FILES LAWSUIT IN PENNSYLVANIA, MICHIGAN, GEORGIA, DEMANDS RECOUNT IN WISCONSIN